-The Group and the Parent Company's Union (EU) as per 31 December 2023.
+The Group and the Parent Company's annual accounts are prepared in accordance with IFRS Accounting Standards (R) as specified by the International Accounting Standards Board as adopted by the European Union (EU) as per 31 December 2023.

 Photocure ASA has NOK (Norwegian kroner) as its functional currency and presentation currency.
 In the absence of any statement to the contrary, all financial information is reported in whole thousands.
 As a result of rounding adjustments, the figures in the financial statements may not add up to the totals.